Pareto’s Principle – The 80/20 Rule

-This is an easy way to identify potential hazards or negatives, or even positives and victories without being some kind of statistical wizard.
+This is an easy way to identify potential hazards or negatives, or even positives and victories, without being some statistical wizard.
 Are there exceptions to the rule?
 Sure there are!
 Especially if you are trying to tear it apart, sort of.

-For example, someone might argue that they own a grocery store and that the sales floor is filled with all kinds of different products from all sorts of vendors.
-That is probably true, but wouldn’t it also be accurate to say that the sales floor is probably split as roughly 20% fresh and 80% processed and boxed?
+For example, someone might argue that they own a grocery store and that the sales floor is filled with different products from various vendors.
+That is probably true, but wouldn’t it be accurate to say that the sales floor is likely split as roughly 20% fresh and 80% processed and boxed?

 Perhaps only 20% of your friends are quality friends.
 What are you going to do about the other 80%?
-Maybe 80% of the population is clueless, and 20% actually care about what is going on in this country.
-Perhaps only 20% actually do any research while 80% get their information from news and social media.
+Maybe 80% of the population is clueless, and 20% care about what is happening in this country.
+Perhaps only 20% do research, while 80% get their information from news and social media.

 There are a couple of things to consider.
-It is essential to have some (true) facts when applying the 80/20 rule, though.
-You don’t want to assume too much because then you’ll be considerably off if you’re wrong.
+However, it is essential to have some (actual) facts when applying the 80/20 rule.
+You don’t want to assume too much because you’ll be considerably off if you’re wrong.
 Let me demonstrate.

 QUESTION: What percentage of people are generally good people?

 Most folks would assume that 80% of people are generally good, right?
 Granted, good is a relative term.
-However, with a little bit of research, we can find all sorts of interesting data that will probably alter your perspective and give us all a better idea of reality.
-An example here might be that 80% of people see nothing wrong with stealing from their workplace (Derbyshire , 2009).
-Of course, 80% of people who read this and steal from their employer are probably figuring out a way to justify it while the other 20% do not care and are proud of their embezzlements.
+However, with some research, we can find interesting data that will probably alter your perspective and give us a better idea of reality.
+An example here might be that 80% of people see nothing wrong with stealing from their workplace (Derbyshire, 2009).
+Of course, 80% of people who read this and steal from their employer are probably figuring out a way to justify it, while the other 20% do not care and are proud of their embezzlements.